Credit Card Icon

 • Visual Disturbances: Experiencing flashes of light, floaters, or loss of peripheral vision requires urgent care.
 These disturbances can signal serious eye conditions that, if not treated promptly, could lead to irreversible damage.

 Recognizing these warning signs is crucial for maintaining your eye health and can even be life-saving.
-With around 93 million adults in the U.S. at high risk for serious vision loss, being aware and taking prompt action is key to effective management.
-As health experts emphasize, “Many of these consequences can be mitigated by timely access to quality eye care.”
-If you notice any of these symptoms, we encourage you to schedule an appointment for a comprehensive eye examination with a Northwest Eye doctor or eye surgeon.
+With around 93 million adults in the U.S. at high risk for blurry vision, being aware and taking prompt action is key to effective management.
+As health experts emphasize, “Many of these consequences can be mitigated by eye care experts.”
+If you notice any of these symptoms, we encourage you to schedule an appointment for a consultation with a Northwest Eye doctor or eye surgeon.
 We are here to help you through this process.

 This flowchart helps you decide when to get medical help for blurry vision.
 Follow the arrows based on your symptoms: if your blurry vision comes on suddenly, is accompanied by pain, or includes visual disturbances, it's time to seek care.